jpoirier/picoc/README.md

 # Copyright

-picoc is published under the "New BSD License", see the LICENSE file.
+PicoC is published under the "New BSD License", see the LICENSE file.